Kanakuk Kamps: History

 C.L.
 Ford opened the girls' summer camp Kikapoo Kamp in 1924 on Lake Taneycomo.
-Girls were part of either the Cherokee or Choctaw tribes, and the camp appropriated Native American rituals for the white children.
+Girls were part of either the Cherokee or Choctaw tribes, and the camp appropriated Native American rituals for the White children.
 Ford opened a boys' camp called Kuggaho Kamp in 1927.

 In 1932, Coach William C. Lantz became director and changed the name to Kanakuk Kamp.
 He purchased the property in 1934, then sold it to Spike and Darnell White in 1955.
 The Whites opened Kanakomo Kamp for girls.
 Joe White purchased Kanakuk Kamps from his father Spike in 1976, and he is still the director.

 The camp has locations in eight states, including Missouri, Illinois, and Texas.
 Since 1926, Kanakuk has hosted more than 500,000 campers and 50,000 staffers.

 In 2020, Kanakuk reported annual revenue of $24 million through its camps and subsidiaries.

 Controversies

 Sexual abuse

 Media reports, civil lawsuits and criminal prosecutions have documented that Kanakuk Kamps created a culture that allowed predators access to underage children.

 Nudity was part of the camp culture, including communal showers and physical inspections of naked campers.
 At one of the camps called K-Kountry, counselors and campers "all showered together" with "no separate stalls or partitions."
 As of 2000, Kanakuk's "Employee Playbook" prohibited nudity.
 Newman, White, and other counselors had conversations about purity, sex, and masturbation.

 In response to allegations against Newman, Kanakuk developed a Child Protection Plan in 2009.
 The plan included not having any more sleepovers with underage boys.
 Leadership did not report Newman to authorities.

 In 2010, camp director Peter Newman pleaded guilty to sexual abuse of six children between 2006 and 2008, although prosecutors alleged the abuse began as early as 1999.
 He was sentenced to two life sentences plus 30 years in prison.
 Later, a civil lawsuit filed against Newman stated that he abused 57 underage victims, and he was found liable for more than $5 million.

 Another counselor, Lee Bradbury, was arrested in 2011 for abusing three boys.
 He was 22 at the time and his victims were 9, 10 and 12.
-Bradbury was charged with two counts of sodomy; two counts of child molestation; one count of sexual misconduct; and once count of attempted sodomy.
+Bradbury was charged with two counts of sodomy; two counts of child molestation; one count of sexual misconduct; and one count of attempted sodomy.
 He pleaded guilty to four felony charges in 2013 and was sentenced to 10 years in prison.